HERE FOR YOU

 The composition of your input material also affects the waste residue left behind following the incineration process.

-There are useful materials in the incinerator bottom ash (IBA) left behind following incineration such as ferrous metals, precious metals and other materials that could be further recycled and used as an aggregate in the construction industry.
+For example, ferrous and precious metals can be found in the incinerator bottom ash (IBA) left behind following incineration.
+IBA also contains materials that could be further recycled and used as an aggregate in the construction industry.

-Commercial and household waste streams often contain trace amounts of heavy non-ferrous metals which are sought after feedstock for smelters.
-In fact, recycling aluminium saves around 95% of the energy needed to make the metal from raw materials, so not only is it an opportunity for further revenue generation, but also helps to support a Circular Economy.
+Commercial and household waste streams often contain trace amounts of heavy non-ferrous metals, which are sought-after feedstock for smelters.
+Recycling aluminium saves around 95% of the energy needed to make the metal from raw materials.
+Therefore, not only is it an opportunity for further revenue generation, but it also helps to support a Circular Economy.

 How can Alfred H Knight help with Waste Composition Analysis?